PAPER | OTHER

 TBA Group, Delft, The Netherlands

-We have to go back to 2003, when we started to develop a first emulation model for a container terminal.
+We have to go back to 2003, when we started to develop the first emulation model for a container terminal.
 At that time at ECT Delta terminal (Rotterdam), a replacement of the TOS and Equipment Control System (ECS) were planned.
 In order to obtain preliminary performance results simulation models both for the TOS and for the ECS were created.
 However, the scope and accuracy of the simulation models lead us to use them as testing tools as well.
 As both the TOS and ECS development ran in parallel, both development teams were in need of realistic test tools, and hence we used the decoupled simulation models of TOS and ECS in ‘emulation mode’ as each other’s test tools.
-This comprehensive way of testing did not exclude the traditional testing of the real TOS and ECS, instead it accelerated the whole testing process and saved time and money.
+This comprehensive way of testing did not exclude the traditional testing of the real TOS and ECS, instead, it accelerated the whole testing process and saved time and money.

 This experience triggered us to create a generic emulation product of which we saw a lot of value adding for the maritime industry, where software is mission critical.